-Unavailability: If, in the moment you most need help and support, all you have in your life are those who aren’t trustworthy and safe then you’re only option is professional help, which isn’t always available (or available to you for whatever reason).
+Unavailability: If, in the moment you most need help and support, all you have in your life are those who aren’t trustworthy and safe then your only option is professional help, which isn’t always available (or available to you for whatever reason).

 Different beliefs: Whether or not you can trust others, you may have significant or relevant differences in beliefs or in paradigms for problem-solving that could make dialogue about your pain or problems unhelpful, counterproductive, or even destructive.
-In these cases, the first dialogue needed is about the difference of beliefs.
+In these cases, the first dialogue necessary is about the difference of beliefs.